Dae314/placeit-sim/README.md

 Somehow the binning strategy even outperforms the probabilistic strategy where I tried to use the Hypergeometric Distribution to calculate the probability of winning if you place the number in each valid slot, and pick the slot with the highest win probability.

+Win rate (20 placed numbers) with optimal strategy is about 0.01%, or 1 win in 10,000 games.

 MIT Licensed